-SEO stands for Search Engine Optimization.
-SEO has two purposes:
+SEO (Search Engine Optimization) has two purposes:

 - Helping search engines determine the relevance of your content